New Parent Leave

 Miscarriage

 If you miscarry, we encourage you to take time off to fully recover, both physically and emotionally.
 We will do whatever we can to support you throughout this period.
-You can expect to take two weeks leave, though talk to your manager or Siobhan to discuss if you need this extended.
-If you require support, you can make use of our EAP.
+Talk to your manager or Tom Chute to discuss leave arrangements.
+We may also be able to provide counselling or other support to help during this period.

 In the event of a stillbirth after 24 weeks, your maternity leave will start the day after the birth (if it had not already started).
+Please speak to Tom Chute to discuss arrangements for this period.
 You will be eligible for statutory maternity leave where eligible.
-Human Made will continue to pay your full salary for a minimum of eight weeks (this includes two weeks bereavement leave).
+Human Made will continue to pay ENPP as outlined above for a minimum of eight weeks (this includes two weeks bereavement leave).

 You must give us at least 8 weeks’ notice if you want to change your return to work date.